filippoberti2020/philip-blog/content/blog/aquila-custom-firmware.md

 - HS = stand for Hight Speed(In this firmware version the BLTouch keeps the pin extended between probes to save time).

 ## Install it
-WARN: It is recommended to perform the following steps a Windows or Linux, because Macs leave hidden files on the SDcard that will prevent the firmware from installing, more likely with the display firmware.
-(More in info could be found [here](https://www.reddit.com/r/VoxelabAquila/comments/odxwdk/psa_before_flashing_custom_firmware_using_macos/)).
+WARN: It is recommended to perform the following steps a Windows or Linux, because Macs leave hidden files on the SDcard that will prevent the firmware from installing, more likely with the display firmware (More in info could be found [here](https://www.reddit.com/r/VoxelabAquila/comments/odxwdk/psa_before_flashing_custom_firmware_using_macos/)).
 Also large capacity SDcards can cause problems so i suggest to avoid any other one with a greater size fomr the factory one that is 8GB.

 Plug in the 3d printer SD card into your computer.